 Though research into the uses of sage in this domain are sparse, it does show promise all the same.
 Clearly, sage possesses some type of insect repelling qualities that almost certainly derive from its strong odor, both when crushed and while still on the stem.
 While this cannot conclusively be called a natural mosquito repellant, it also cannot be ruled out as an option for those who have not found success with other natural methods.

-Sage Forms and Where to Get it
+Forms of Sage and Where to Get Them

-- Sage plants – Sage plants are a common feature in most herb gardens due to its versatile culinary applications.
+Sage plants are a common feature in most herb gardens due to its versatile culinary applications.
 This is also because growing sage at home is fairly easy, requiring only sage starters bought from a plant nursery or seeds purchased online to begin.
 Once you’ve selected from the 750 types of sage, sow the seeds or starter directly into warm soil after all threats of frost have passed.

 - While growing, sage prefers dry soil accompanied by hot temperatures and direct sunlight.
 After growing to maturity, be sure to keep up with harvesting its leaves to maximize production (3).